What Is a BBA? Guide to the Bachelor of Business Administration

 What is a BBA?

 A Bachelor of Business Administration (BBA) is a bachelor's degree that helps you establish a fundamental understanding of business and how various aspects of it apply to the real world.
 It's a well-rounded degree currently in high demand because it's so versatile.
-Not only can you strengthen the skills you'll need to succeed in the business world—like communication and leadership—with this degree, but you can also prepare yourself to work in dozens of other industries.
+With this degree, you can strengthen the skills you'll need to succeed in the business world—like communication and leadership—and also prepare yourself to work in dozens of other industries.
 For example, many people choose to earn a BBA if they want to move up into a management position.

 BBA vs. BSBA: What's the difference?